 Which is the real story in all of this, along with the point of fact that Haslam and Banner come out of the whole thing looking like buffoons, and in their first remotely challenging move in running the Browns have succeeded in making Cleveland, again, a national punchline.
 Huzzah.
 Go Browns.
 Of course, if they bring this town a winner this will all be forgotten quickly.

-But wait, did anyone listen to WKNR this weekend?
+So did anyone listen to WKNR this weekend?
 Cleveland’s ESPN affiliate and radio home of the Browns’ own house-journalist Vic Carucci was all over it on Friday night when the news that Kelly was “a done deal” first broke, pulling their scheduled Cotton Bowl broadcast to cover the Kelly deal like it was the Kennedy assassination.
-Because once national outlets broke the Kelly news, that’s when we got to find out how connected the folks at KNR really are, and how much about things they really know.
+Because once national outlets broke the Kelly news, that’s when we got to find out how much the folks at KNR knew about other details.

 Like for starters, Mike Lombardi.